Fariborz Pakseresht, DHS Director

 Originally from Baltimore, Maryland, Mike graduated from University of Oregon with a BS in Business Administration.

-Marilyn Jones, Child Welfare Programs Director
+Jana McLellan, Child Welfare Interim Director

 Lilia brings with her over 13 years of experience, 11 of those working specifically with Intellectual/Developmental Disability (I/DD) programs.
 She has worked in several states, in a variety of roles.
 She began her career in the field of I/DD working for a small non-profit that provided assistive technology to people with disabilities.
 In 2003 she began working for the State of Indiana, where she supervised the Medicaid waiver unit and moved on to become the Chief of Staff for the Division of Disability and Rehabilitative Services (2006-2007).
 Lilia later accepted the position of Director of the Division of Developmental Disabilities for the State of Illinois (2007-2011).
 In 2011 she moved to Oregon to work for the Human Services Research Institute (HSRI).
 As a Senior Policy Specialist at HSRI, she provided consultation on Medicaid policies and funding mechanisms for people with I/DD to several states.